-This chapter will go over configuring a site to site VPN link between two pfSenses, and will discuss how to configure site to site links with third party IPsec-compliant devices.
-The Example VPN Configurations chapter goes over, in detail, how to configure site to site IPsec links with some third party IPsec devices.
-If you have gotten pfSense working in a site to site IPsec configuration with some third party IPsec device, we would appreciate if you could put together a short write up of how you got it configured, preferably with screenshots where applicable.
+In other parts of the IPsec category there are example VPN Configurations that cover how to configure site to site IPsec links with some third party IPsec devices.
+If pfSense is known to work in a site to site IPsec configuration with some third party IPsec device not listed, we would appreciate if a short write up could be submitted of how the configuration was made, preferably with screenshots where applicable.

 What is IPsec

 IPsec (IP security) is a standard for providing security to IP protocols via encryption and/or authentication, typically employing both.
 Its use in pfSense is for Virtual Private Networks (VPN's).

 There are two types of IPsec VPN capabilities in pfSense, site to site and remote access (mobile).

 While site to site VPNs are a good solution in many cases, private WAN links also have their benefits.
 IPsec adds processing overhead, and the Internet has far greater latency than a private network, so VPN connections are typically slower (while maybe not throughput-wise, they at least have much higher latency).
 A point to point T1 typically has latency of around 4-8 ms, while a typical VPN connection will be 30-80+ ms depending on the number of hops on the Internet between the two VPN endpoints.
 That said, current best practices dictate that any circuit leaving a site must not be trusted, so a VPN would still be advised over a dedicated private circuit.